MaddyCase/Url-Dedupe/docs/V1Walkthrough.md

-1 - Spike out what the top Database would be for this use case (Considering company needs/costs/etc) 2 - Modify Implementation to utilize new Database Schema 3 - Improve Error Handling / Introduce Rollback Strategies 4 - Deploy this Application to its own Cloud Instance (likely AWS EC2) 5 - Spike on the best Log Aggregator to utilize for APM type monitoring/ dashboards/ etc... and the implement
+1 - Spike out what the top Database would be for this use case (Considering company needs/costs/etc) 2 - Modify Implementation to utilize new Database Schema 3 - Create a Lightweight Read Endpoint that Cursors through the DB (something like: https://www.postgresqltutorial.com/plpgsql-cursor/ )
+3 - Improve Error Handling / Introduce Rollback Strategies
+4 - Deploy this Application to its own Cloud Instance (likely AWS EC2) 5 - Spike on the best Log Aggregator to utilize for APM type monitoring/ dashboards/ etc... and the implement